Dr-Titus100/Comprehensive_Exam/README.md

 ```
 model.predict(test_data)
 ```
 to make predictions on the test.
 Specifically, if you want know how to make multiple predictions with the Monte Carlo dropout ], see the `UncertaintyQuantification` notebook.
+For the Deep Ensembles models all the individual modles are saved so we can load all of them and use them each of them to predict.
+Alternatively, see the `UncertaintyQuantification` notebook.

 Note: You can also retrain your own data using the already trained models once your data satisfy the same conditions as those used to train the models in the first place.
-This methods lead to
+This methods lead to faster training time and sometimes leads to better performance.